 In a revealing interview with Rowperfect, who have a YouTube channel dedicated to rowing, Bo Hanson, four-time Olympian and triple Olympic medalist talks conflict resolution, the pointy end of his work on the people side of sport.

-The interview covered a great deal of Hanson’s sporting and professional experience including; fostering independence in athletes, communication amongst team members and that Olympic final which saw just 1.37 seconds between all podium finishers including Hanson and 5 times Olympic gold medalist Sir Steven Redgrave.
+The interview covered a great deal of Hanson’s sporting and professional experience including; fostering independence in athletes, communication amongst team members, and that Olympic final which saw just 1.37 seconds between all podium finishers including Hanson and 5-time Olympic gold medalist Sir Steven Redgrave.
 But, it’s his comments on conflict resolution, which are most interesting.

 No stranger to conflict within teams, Hanson doesn’t see conflict as the downfall of a team or even a crisis, but instead as a by-product of the diversity within a successful team.
 Different personalities bring different opinions and while team members may share values and common goals their individual behavior is bound to be different.